Rome’s forgotten border in Carinthia

 The collapse of the Western Roman Empire and the deposition of its last emperor, Romulus Augustulus, in 476 triggered what seemed to be an unstable phase in Central Europe.
 In Italy, the warlord Odoacer ruled and decided in 488 to withdraw all Romans from Ufernoricum to the Italian heartland.
 This meant abandoning the fortifications along the Danube, relinquishing the Danube limes.
 However, Italy was not to be left defenseless, and so a new border line was established in the Eastern Alps, which is still clearly visible today in Carinthia.
 The team at KIAGK focuses primarily on visual contacts and sight field analyses between the individual posts and documents the remains that are still visible in the terrain today.

-Fig. 01: Overview shot of the sanctuary in Tasinemetum/Rosegg.
-The foundation of the sacrificial altar is clearly visible in the center of the image.Tasinemetum – The Ancient Rosegg
+Figure 01: Overview of the sanctuary in Tasinemetum/Rosegg.
+In the middle of the image, the foundation of the sacrificial altar is clearly visible.Tasinemetum – The Ancient Rosegg

 About the Author: Laura Pösendorfer